dotnet/docs-maui/docs/user-interface/controls/index.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

-The main control groups used to create the user interface of a .NET MAUI app are as follows:
+The main control groups used to create the user interface of a .NET MAUI app are pages, layouts, and views.

-- Pages
-- Layouts
-- Views

 A .NET MAUI page generally occupies the full screen or window.
 The page usually contains a layout, which contains views and possibly other layouts.
 Pages, layouts, and views derive from the `VisualElement` class.
 This class provides a variety of properties, methods, and events that are useful in derived classes.

 > [!NOTE]
 > `ListView` and `TableView` also support the use of cells.
 Cells are specialized elements used for items in a table, that describe how each item should be rendered.